dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 ### \(in ManagedRefList\<T\>\).Capacity\(\)

-Returns capacity of the given list.
+Returns capacity of the list.

 ```csharp
 public static int Capacity<T>(this in ManagedRefList<T> self) where T : struct